Montenegro in the Eurovision Song Contest 2013: Background

-The Montenegrin national broadcaster, Radio i televizija Crne Gore (RTCG), broadcasts the event within Montenegro and organises the selection process for the nation's entry.
-RTCG confirmed that Montenegro would participate at the Eurovision Song Contest 2013 on 14 December 2012.
-Montenegro has used various methods to select the Montenegrin entry in the past, such as internal selections and televised national finals to choose the performer, song or both to compete at Eurovision.
-Since 2009, the broadcaster has opted to internally select both the artist and song that would represent Montenegro, a procedure that continued for the selection of the 2013 entry.
+As part of its duties as participating broadcaster, RTCG organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed that it would participate at the 2013 contest on 14 December 2012.
+RTCG has used various methods to select its entry in the past, such as internal selections and televised national finals to choose the performer, song or both to compete at Eurovision.
+Since 2009, the broadcaster has opted to internally select both the artist and song, a procedure that continued for the selection of the 2013 entry.